Turtlecrafter81/al-guides/Operation Siren Guide.md

 - "Refills?
 Should I do that?"
 The oil:AP ratio is 10:1.
 You can refill up to 5 times a **WEEK**, the game has typo, go figure.
 It's 1000/1000/2000/2000/4000 oil in that order.
 You can also buy AP packs in port shop with Supply Coins.
 - "What is Meta Lab?"
 It's detailed in the [META Lab section](Operation%20Siren%20Guide.md#ashes-coordinate-and-hiryuu-meta)
 - "Why are 5 or 6 star level regions so hard?"
 Because your current module count is low, your module count will be compared to the enemy, every point difference is 1% in your or the enemy favor (Offense and Defense is 70%-130%, Tactics (healing) is 70-100%)
+- "What are 4th and 5th stars in region, why are they all ???"
+Because they are hidden requirement and sometimes RNG to boot.
+[Here's a datamined spreadsheet of all starring requirements](https://docs.google.com/spreadsheets/d/1XvXwQ1MUvIbRe44G0eAfo9rnMGm6BflHbjGcbwIcNrE/edit?usp=sharing)

 ## General Gameplay and Maps: